-The Company's general and administrative expenses ("G&A") expenditures were \$839,976 for the first quarter of 2020, over \$746,953 for the comparative period of 2019.
+The Company's general and administrative expenses ("G&A") expenditures were \$909,975 for the first quarter of FY2021, an 8% increase from \$839,976 for the comparative quarter in FY2020.
+The overall increase in G&A is primarily due to the Company's result of the Company's continued research and development efforts.